 2. Avoid Common Modification Pitfalls

-According to GSA’s modification guidelines, the following are among the most common reasons for rejected mod requests:
+According to GSA’s Modification Guide, these are the most common reasons a Modification is rejected:

 - Duplicate items or part numbers on spreadsheet;